nsclass/nsclass.github.io/_posts/2020-07-17-python-requests-retry.md

 password: ""
 status: publish
 categories:
-  - zsh
+  - python
 permalink: "2020/07/17/python-requests-retry"
 ---

-The following example will show how to create a request session including setting retries up
+The following example will show how to create a request session with retries.

 ```python
 def create_session(retry, back_off):